sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [reddit.com/r/AppIdeas](https://www.reddit.com/r/AppIdeas/) : A place to discuss ideas for applications, for bored developers.
 - [reddit.com/r/SomebodyMakeThis](https://www.reddit.com/r/SomebodyMakeThis/) : A home for ideas by people who lack time, money, or skills.

+- [DEV Community](https://dev.to/) : a website containing ideas and advice from all programmers in the world

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>
 </div>